Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Introduction

 \section{Introduction}

-Quantum topology began in 1984 with the definition of the Jones polynomial \cite{Jo}, a knot invariant that Witten later retrieved in the Chern-Simons quantum field theory on the three-sphere with gauge group $SU(2)$ \cite{Wi}.
+Quantum topology began in 1984 with the definition of the Jones polynomial \cite{Jo}, a knot invariant that Witten later retrieved in the Chern--Simons quantum field theory on the three-sphere with gauge group $SU(2)$ \cite{Wi}.
 Following Witten's intuitions from physics, several Topological Quantum Field Theories (or \textit{TQFT} for short, meaning certain functors from cobordisms to vector spaces \cite{At}) were defined in the nineties and provided new invariants of knots and $3$-manifolds \cite{RT1, RT2, BHMV1, BHMV2, TV}.

-The \textit{volume conjecture} of Kashaev and Murakami-Murakami is perhaps the most studied conjecture in quantum topology currently \cite{Ka95, MM, MuIntro, MY}; it states that the colored Jones polynomials of a given hyperbolic knot evaluated at a certain root of unity asymptotically grow with an exponential rate, which is the hyperbolic volume of this knot.
+The \textit{volume conjecture} of Kashaev and Murakami--Murakami is perhaps the most studied conjecture in quantum topology currently \cite{Ka95, MM, MuIntro, MY}; it states that the colored Jones polynomials of a given hyperbolic knot evaluated at a certain root of unity asymptotically grow with an exponential rate, which is the hyperbolic volume of this knot.
 As such, it hints at a deep connection between quantum topology and classical geometry.
-In the last twenty years, several variants of the volume conjecture have been put forward for other quantum invariants: for instance the Baseilhac-Benedetti generalisation in terms of quantum hyperbolic invariants \cite{BB}, or the Chen-Yang volume conjecture on the Turaev-Viro invariants for hyperbolic $3$-manifolds \cite{CY}.
+In the last twenty years, several variants of the volume conjecture have been put forward for other quantum invariants: for instance the Baseilhac--Benedetti generalisation in terms of quantum hyperbolic invariants \cite{BB}, or the Chen--Yang volume conjecture on the Turaev--Viro invariants for hyperbolic $3$-manifolds \cite{CY}.
 Some of these conjectures have been proven for several infinite families of examples, such as the fundamental shadow links \cite{Co}, the Whitehead chains \cite{VdV} and integral Dehn fillings on the figure-eight knot complement \cite{Oh}.
 See \cite{MuIntro, MM} for more examples.

 In \cite{AK}, Andersen and Kashaev constructed the Teichm\"uller TQFT, a \textit{generalised} Topological Quantum Field Theory, in the sense that the operators of the theory act on \textit{infinite-dimensional} vector spaces.
 The partition function of the Teichm\"uller TQFT yields a quantum invariant $|\mathcal{Z}_{\hbar}(X,\alpha)| \in \R_{>0}$ (indexed by a quantum parameter $\hbar >0$) of a triangulated $3$-manifold $X$ endowed with a family of dihedral angles $\alpha$, up to certain moves on such triangulations with angles (see \cite{AK} for details).
 Taking its roots in quantum Teichm\"uller theory and making use of Faddeev's quantum dilogarithm, this infinite-dimensional TQFT is constructed with state integrals on tempered distributions from the given triangulation with angles.
 The Teichm\"uller TQFT already admits several formulations and generalisations (see \cite{AK, AKnew, KaWB, AKicm}), and it is still not clear at the time of writing which formulation one should favor in order to best reduce the technical constraints in the definitions and computations.